Business lending and environmental performance

 - Lending for property transactions

 Financing is usually necessary for the purchase of property or an existing business.
 Depending on the size and scope of the property, as well as its intended use, businesses may run into multiple programs within the DNR that have rules affecting activities on the property.
 It's a good idea to review the information on SBEAP's Property transaction pages before finalizing a transaction to prevent surprises.
 Projects on any type of property could trigger DNR requirements.
 For instance, different requirements apply to greenspace, such as water-related issues, versus purchasing developed property or an existing business that may have contamination or air pollution requirements.
-If a prospective purchaser plans to build on the property or demolish an existing building, they will also want to review before beginning any related activities.
-When looking to purchase or sell an industrial property with buildings or equipment, there is information on how to properly transfer or revoke existing permits.
+If a prospective purchaser plans to build on the property or demolish an existing building, they will also want to review Construction and demolition before beginning any related activities.
+When making changes at a business, take steps to update environmental programs.

 - Take precautions with former industrial or commercial properties